 With EmbryoViewer software, you can achieve improved selection, or de-selection, of embryos by a combination of discovering both morphological and morphokinetic parameters.
 Important parameters such as the dynamic morphology, critical cleavage patterns and morphokinetics can only be observed with time-lapse technology.

 Traditional embryo assessment has been reported to miss more than 70% of embryo multinucleation while more than 20% of embryos have been reported to go through an abnormal cleavage pattern.
 Such patterns can only be precisely determined by the use of

 With EmbryoViewer software, you can review, annotate and compare development of selected embryos from data acquired by the EmbryoScope and EmbryoScope+.
 The same EmbryoViewer software can be used for both types of incubators.
 The incubators’ running conditions are automatically stored with the patient data and can be observed on the EmbryoViewer software for quality assurance.

 With EmbryoViewer software, you can annotate cell division events, providing an easy overview of observations in developmental stages.
-High quality Hoffman modulation contrast images allow observation of key morphological events.
-Automatically calculated cellular activity indicate cell division events (patented).

 The Guided Annotation tool uses image analysis to guide you to likely timings for developmental events like division timings, morphology assessment and PN check.
 Simply validate or score the event by a single keyboard click.